-The Bank applied Standardized approach for calculation of the credit risk capital requirement, according to the Regulation (EU) No 575/2013.
+The Bank applied Standardized approach for calculation of the credit risk capital requirement, according to the Regulation (EU) No. 575/2013.
 The Bank has nominated an external credit rating institution - Standard & Poor's Ratings Services - for determining of credit quality level for all categories of exposures.
-To mitigate credit risk, in 2019 the Bank used financial collateral.
+To mitigate credit risk, in 2020 the Bank used financial collateral.
+The Bank reduce the credit risk capital requirements in relation to exposures to small and medium-sized enterprises (SMEs) by applying the SME multiplier specified in Article 501 of Regulation (EU) No. 575/2013.